United National Congress

 The party symbol is the sun rising above the Trinity Hills.
 Historically, the UNC has been supported by a majority of Indo-Trinidadians and Tobagonians, especially Hindu Indo-Trinidadian and Tobagonians, thus it is colloquially called the Indian Party or the Hindu Party.
 The Spiritual Baptist and other racial and religious minorities of the country also support the party.

-In opposition since the 2015 general election, the party holds 19 out of 41 Members of Parliament in the House of Representatives and 6 out of 31 members of the Senate, as mandated by the Constitution of Trinidad and Tobago to the official parliamentary opposition.
-The party has 67 out of the 139 local councillors and is in control of 7 of the 14 regional corporations since the 2019 Trinidadian local elections.
+In power since the 2025 general election, the party holds 26 out of 41 Members of Parliament in the House of Representatives and 16 out of 31 members of the Senate, as mandated by the Constitution of Trinidad and Tobago to the largest party in the lower house.
+The party has 70 out of the 141 local Councillors and is in control of 7 of the 14 regional corporations since the 2023 Trinidadian local elections.
 The party has no representation in the Tobago House of Assembly.

 As of December 2020, the UNC has 120,000+ registered members.

+History

 Opposition party (1989–1995)

 The party was founded on 30 April 1989 following a split in the ruling NAR.
 Six members of parliament, all of whom were former members of the United Labour Front, left the NAR to form the Caucus for Love, Unity and Brotherhood 1988 (CLUB '88) which was chaired by Rampersad Parasram.
 CLUB '88 evolved into the UNC with Panday as leader and Parasram as its first chairman.

 The UNC won 13 seats in the 1991 general election and became the official opposition.
 It won a 14th seat in a by-election and gained another in 1995 when Ralph Maraj defected from the ruling People's National Movement (PNM) party.
 In 1995, the UNC lost one seat when Hulsie Bhaggan, member of parliament for Chaguanas, left the party to form the Movement for Unity and Progress (MUP).